openapi-typescript-infra/cpconfig/README.md

   },
 };
 ```

-If you prefer, you can still embed the object directly in `package.json` under either `cpconfig` or `config.cpconfig`.
-Module exports simply provide a cleaner home for larger definitions or shared packages.

 - Run `npx cpconfig` manually whenever you need to refresh files.
 - Add `cpconfig` to `postinstall` to keep developer machines in sync automatically.